Here’s something most investors don’t realize: there’s a gap in the apartment market that savvy buyers can exploit.

 Turnover management happens more frequently.
 With 10 units, you might have 2-3 turnovers annually even with reasonable retention.

 Whether you self-manage or hire out depends on your time, skills, and proximity to the property.
 Many investors start self-managing to learn, then transition to professional management as portfolios grow.
-For guidance on scaling, see how to build an 80 million real estate portfolio.
+For guidance on scaling, see our guide on how to build an 80 million dollar real estate portfolio.

 Building Your Apartment Team